scriptandtools/online-exam-system-in-php/README.md

 5th Step: Click on the databases tab

-6th Step: Create a database named “realestatephp” and then click on the import tab
+6th Step: Create a database named “exam” and then click on the import tab

-7th Step: Click on browse file and select “realestatephp.sql” file which is inside “DATABASE” folder
+7th Step: Click on browse file and select “exam.sql” file which is inside “DATABASE” folder

 8th Step: Click on go.